Academic Year Live-In

 You’ve already made one great decision in your own leadership development by considering joining the Residence Life team.
 This position will offer a dynamic work environment in addition to a supportive network of colleagues who are also interested in campus involvement and service.

-Resident Advisors do indeed play a vital role within the residence halls and they are integral in developing a positive and supportive community for all residents.
+Resident Assistants do indeed play a vital role within the residence halls and they are integral in developing a positive and supportive community for all residents.

 Being an RA is an opportunity of a lifetime and we encourage you to apply.
 It is a unique position which will challenge, inspire and motivate you.
 It also provides financial support for the present and valuable skills and work experience for the future.